cardboard-iguana/cardboard-iguana.com/log/2022-03-03-itprotv-comptia-security-plus.md

 Hashes are always fixed length (for a given hash type).
 Also, "message digest" == "fingerprint" == "hash"!

-* MD5 - 128-bit, prone to collisions (old, weak)
+* MD5 — 128-bit, prone to collisions (old, weak)
-* SHA1 - 160-bit, some collisions
+* SHA1 — 160-bit, some collisions
-* SHA2 - 224, 256, 384, 512 bit variants (modern)
+* SHA2 — 224, 256, 384, 512 bit variants (modern)
-* RIPEMD - 128, 160, 256, 320 bit variants (uncommon)
+* RIPEMD — 128, 160, 256, 320 bit variants (uncommon)

 HMACs are "hashed message authentication codes" used to verify message integrity and authenticity.
 HMACs are not hash functions themselves, but are rather encrypted hashes that are appended to messages (so, a signature).

 Checksums are not hashing algorithms, but serve a similar purpose.

 A note about salts: You *don't* want your salt(s) to become public, but it also doesn't completely negate their value if they are leaked.
 The reason for this is that, so long as you are using *unique* salts in every instance, you are still preventing the use of *mass* password/data cracking.
-So even a leaked salt buys you time...
-But that's the only thing it buys you at that point, so it's still important to re-encrypt / re-hash / invalidate passwords, etc. if this happens!
+So even a leaked salt buys you time… But that's the only thing it buys you at that point, so it's still important to re-encrypt / re-hash / invalidate passwords, etc. if this happens!

 ### Symmetric vs. Asymmetric Encryption

 Symmetric cyphers:

-* AES - Block cypher, 128 - 256 bits
+* AES — Block cypher, 128 – 256 bits
-* DES - Block cypher, 56-bits
+* DES — Block cypher, 56-bits
-* 3DES - Three DES rounds, 168-bits (effective)
+* 3DES — Three DES rounds, 168-bits (effective)
-* Blowfish - Block cipher, 64-bit
+* Blowfish — Block cipher, 64-bit
-* RC4 - Stream cypher, used in WEP and WPA
+* RC4 — Stream cypher, used in WEP and WPA
-* RC5 - Block cipher variant of RC4
+* RC5 — Block cipher variant of RC4
-* RC6 - Block cipher variant of RC4
+* RC6 — Block cipher variant of RC4

 Of these, only AES is considered strong these days.

 Asymmetric cyphers:

-* RSA - Second oldest, common
+* RSA — Second oldest, common
-* Diffie-Hellman - Oldest standard, used for key exchange
+* Diffie-Hellman — Oldest standard, used for key exchange
-* DSA - NIST "digital security standard"
+* DSA — NIST "digital security standard"
-* EIGamal - Used by PGP/GPG
+* EIGamal — Used by PGP/GPG
-* ECC - New, fast, small keys
+* ECC — New, fast, small keys

 Two applications/machines that try to communicate cryptographically need to first agree on a "cipher suite" - a set of cryptographic algorithms - to use.
 These are represented in a standard(ish) fashion as "standard name + key exchange + asymmetric cipher (with) symmetric cipher + symmetric cipher mode + HMAC".
 For example: